pohly/enhancements/keps/sig-storage/1698-generic-inline-volumes/README.md

 * **Can the feature be disabled once it has been enabled (i.e. can we rollback the enablement)?**
   Yes, by disabling the feature gates.
-Existing pods will continue to run and volumes will be deleted once they stop.
-Existing pods with generic inline volumes that haven't started yet will not be able to start up anymore, either because they do not get scheduled because their volumes are missing or because kubelet does not know what to do with the volume.
+Existing pods with generic inline volumes that haven't started yet will not be able to start up anymore, because kubelet does not know what to do with the volume.
+It also will not know how to unmount generic inline volumes which would cause pods to get stuck, so nodes should be drained before removing the feature gate in kubelet.

 * **What happens if we reenable the feature if it was previously rolled back?**
   Pods that got stuck will work again.